amitsaha/amitsaha.github.io/content/fedora-29-scientific-rawhide-vagrant-box.md

 - `vagrant up`

-## Trying it out before Fedora 29 release on Mac OS X Host
+## Trying it out before Fedora 29 release

 As of a few days back, Fedora 29 rawhide vagrant boxes for Fedora Scientific are now being published.
 Thanks to release engineering for moving this forward.

-If you are keen to try it out, here's what I did using VirtualBox on an OS X host.
+## Mac OS X Hosts - VirtualBox

+Here's what I did using VirtualBox on an OS X host.
 First, install [vagrant](https://www.vagrantup.com/).
 Then, from a terminal:

 ```
 # Add the box